danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 In the following sections, we will explore two examples of rule-based programs to unfold the thinking of agency and control.

-[g: do you want to mention sol lewitt? and perhaps need to link this rule-based art into authorship ? or move to while() /w ]
+[g: may be move some of the bits to start(), duno, and perhaps need to link this rule-based art into authorship ? or move to while() /w ]
 - ideas as form
 - Focus on rules, orders, chaos, emergent behaviors ?
 - Generators and other automatisms (genotypes), love letter generators

 ## start()
 Two sample code will be provided in this chapter.
-The first one is called *10 PRINT* which is based on one-line Commodore 64 BASIC program `10 PRINT CHR$(205.5+RND(1)); : GOTO 10` to generate endless pattern on a screen.
+The first one is called *10 PRINT* which is based on one-line program code that is written in BASIC programming language that was executed in Commodore 64, an early home homputer model: `10 PRINT CHR$(205.5+RND(1)); : GOTO 10` to generate endless pattern on a screen.
 It wasn't claimed to be an art piece, but instead this line of code was printed in the 1982 *Commodore 64 User's Guide* and later published on the web.
-This line of code also becomes an important example to demonstrate how to study code critically via history, science and culture. [^10print]
+This line of code also becomes an important example in the field of software studies to demonstrate how to study code critically via history, science and culture. [^10print] This 10 PRINT in `p5.js` is mainly to let you familiar with rules and its creative potential to allow the program to set some degree of autonomy.

+The second program is called Langton's Ant which is invented by a computer scentist Christopher Gale Langton, who is considered the father of the concept of Artificial life, in 1986.
+The core different with the *10 PRINT* is to discuss complex system and emergent behavior through simple rules, thinking about automated simulation as a Turing machine.

+## Exercise in class

+- execise in class
+- screenshot
+- showcase different variation
+- understanding the concept of rules

 - 10 print
 - Langton ant